Skip to content

 - Anu Lounela is an anthropologist and researcher at University of Helsinki with long-term empirical research experience on environmental-social transformations and environment-development issues in Indonesia.

-- Mira Käkönen is finalizing her PhD thesis on resource politics in the Mekong Region at University of Helsinki.
+- Mira Käkönen has finalized her PhD thesis during the project and currently conducts postdoctoral research on resource politics in the Mekong Region at University of Helsinki.
 She has studied the power dynamics that shape socio-environmental relations and resource governance in Cambodia, Laos and Vietnam.

 - Try Thuon is Lecturer at the Faculty of Development Studies, Royal University of Phnom Penh.
 His PhD studies in the Social Sciences International Program at Chiang Mai University (Thailand) are funded by Urban Climate Resilience in Southeast Asia Partnerships (UCRSEA).
 He has over 10 years of work experience in development and natural resource management in Cambodia.